Big Brother (Nineteen Eighty-Four): Film adaptations

+Impact and influence

 Use as metaphor

-Since the publication of Nineteen Eighty-Four, the phrase "Big Brother" has come into common use to describe any prying or overly-controlling authority figure and attempts by government to increase surveillance.
-Big Brother and other Orwellian imagery are often referenced in the joke known as the Russian reversal.
+Since the publication of Nineteen Eighty-Four, the phrase "Big Brother" has been commonly used as a metaphor and synecdoche to describe any overly-controlling authority figure, increased government surveillance and loss of privacy.
+Immediately after the novel's publication Life magazine, in its 4 July 1949 issue, warned that the United States could fall under the influence of a Big Brother figure.

 Iain Moncreiffe and Don Pottinger jokingly mentioned in their 1956 book Blood Royal the sentence: "Without Little Father need for Big Brother", referring to the Russian Revolution and the Soviet Union.

 The worldwide reality television show Big Brother is based on the novel's concept of people being under constant surveillance.
 In 2000, after the United States version of the CBS program Big Brother premiered, the Estate of George Orwell sued CBS and its production company Orwell Productions, Inc. in federal court in Chicago for copyright and trademark infringement.
 The case was Estate of Orwell v.
 CBS, 00-c-5034 (ND Ill).
 On the eve of trial, the case settled worldwide to the parties' "mutual satisfaction", but the amount that CBS paid to the Orwell Estate was not disclosed.
 CBS had not asked the Estate for permission.
-Under current laws, the novel will remain under copyright protection until 2044 in the United States, it entered the public domain in 2020 within the European Union.
+Under current laws, the novel will remain under copyright protection until 2044 in the United States; it entered the public domain in 2020 within the European Union.

-The magazine Book ranked Big Brother no. 59 on its "100 best characters in fiction since 1900" list.
-Wizard magazine rated him the 75th-greatest villain of all time.

-The iconic image of Big Brother (played by David Graham) played a key role in Apple's "1984" television commercial introducing the Macintosh.
+The image of Big Brother played a key role in Apple's "1984" television commercial introducing the Macintosh, which aired at Super Bowl XVIII on 22 January 1984.
 The Orwell Estate viewed the Apple commercial as a copyright infringement and sent a cease-and-desist letter to Apple and its advertising agency.
-The commercial was never televised again, though the date mentioned in the ad (24 January) was but two days later, making it unlikely that it would have been re-aired.
-Subsequent ads featuring Steve Jobs for a variety of products have mimicked the format and appearance of that original ad campaign, with the appearance of Jobs nearly identical to that of Big Brother.
+The commercial was never televised again.
+Subsequent ads featuring Steve Jobs mimicked the format and appearance of the original ad campaign.

-China's Social Credit System has been described as akin to "Big Brother" by detractors, where citizens and businesses are given or deducted good behavior points depending on their choices, though new reports say the system doesn't work that way.
+China's Social Credit System has been described as akin to "Big Brother" by detractors, where citizens and businesses are given or deducted good behavior points depending on their choices.

+In other media

+The English musician David Bowie gained an appreciation of the novel from an early age.
+He had wanted to create a theatre adaptation but could not get the rights.
+His studio album Diamond Dogs incorporates themes from the novel in the tracks "Big Brother" and "1984".

+The phrase "Big Brother is watching you" features in the design of a commemorative £2 coin produced by the Royal Mint in 2025 to mark 75 years since Orwell's death.